Data Averaging Method for Standard and Enhanced-resolution Data

 SolarAnywhere historical and real-time data is generated at the native temporal resolution of 30 minutes, corresponding to the frequency of global satellite image retrieval.

 Standard, hourly resolution data is averaged from the 30-minute data using standard top-of-hour, end-of-period integration.
 Cloud cover at times when satellite images are collected are projected to top-of-hour, end-of-period using techniques to normalize irradiation against the time period.
-Hourly data will represent the normalized irradiation from the proceeding hour (e.g., 11:00 represents 10:00 to 11:00).
+Hourly data will represent the normalized irradiation from the preceding hour (e.g., 11:00 represents 10:00 to 11:00).

 Enhanced, 15-minute resolution data is interpolated from the native 30-minute resolution data.